-This guide helps to explain the wide variety of cycling shoes available.
+This guide helps to explain the wide variety of cycling shoes for men and women available.
 We consider specific designs for road cycling, triathlon and mountain biking, and variations within these sub-categories.

 What are cycling shoes?